vohai2003/hdp_data_tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 ### Stream Analytics Manager (SAM)

 Stream Analytics Manager is a drag and drop program that enables stream processing developers to build data topologies within minutes compared to traditional practice of writing several lines of code.
+A topology is a **directed acyclic graph (DAG)** of processors.
 Now users can configure and optimize how they want each component or processor to perform computations on the data.
 They can perform windowing, joining multiple streams together and other data manipulation.
 SAM currently supports the stream processing engine known as Apache Storm, but it will later support other engines such as Spark and Flink.
 At that time, it will be the users choice on which stream processing engine they want to choose.

+### Apache Storm

+Apache Storm is the current backend computational processing engine for Stream Analytics Manager.
+After the user builds their SAM topology, all the actually processing of data happens in a Storm topology, which is also a **DAG**, but is comprised of spouts and bolts with streams of tuples representing the edges.

+A **spout** ingests the data usually from a Kafka Topic into the topology while **bolts** do all the processing.
+Thus, all the same components from the SAM topology are represented in the Storm topology, but as appropriate spouts and bolts.

+Storm is the Open Source distributed, reliable, fault-tolerant system that handles real time analytics, scoring machine learning models, continuous static computations and enforcing Extract, Transform and Load (ETL) paradigms.

 ### Schema Registry